Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods.md

 | 3.50                    | 50                                |
 | 4.00                    | 58                                |
 | 4.50                    | 61                                |

-**Conditions**
+_Conditions_
-- AOM set to 3.5V
+* AOM set to 3.5V
-- DMD has 200 x 200 pixels corresponding to 0.25mm²
+* DMD has 200 x 200 pixels corresponding to 0.25mm²

-**Pulse parameters**
-Training is conducted with 10 pulses.
-Each pulse is __ ms long with a __ ms break in between pulses.
+Training is conducted with a stimulation consisting of 10 pulses: each pulse having a duration of __ ms with __ ms intervals in between.

+**Training Using Pavlov**

+In a Pavlovian conditioning experiment, a contingency is arranged between the presentation of the neutral stimulus, and the delivery of a biologically significant outcome, so that the animal learns that a specific stimulus predicts the impending delivery of the unconditioned stimulus.

+EXAMPLE PLOT WITH SINGLE MOUSE TRAINING

 ---